Aspirin and the Willow Tree

 Periwinkle and Vinca Alkaloids

-Scientist know that many rainforest plants are rich in alkaloids which protect them from disease and insect attacks so there are certain to be more medical drugs derived from them in the future.
+Scientists know that many rainforest plants are rich in alkaloids which protect them from disease and insect attacks, so there are certain to be more medical drugs derived from them in the future.

 Quinine and Cinchona Trees

-In 2010, more then 72,000 deaths from malaria occurred in Africa, mostly among children under five years of age.
+In 2010, more than 72,000 deaths from malaria occurred in Africa, mostly among children under five years of age.
 This amounts to 90% of all malaria deaths worldwide (World Health Organisation).

 In the 1820s scientists were able to actually extract the quinine from the bark and began to work out which species of Cinchona produced the most quinine.
-One species which proved to be quinine rich was Cinchona. ledgeriana.
-Around 1865 To make money from Chinchona plantations, the Dutch successfully introduced to C. ledgeriana to the island of Java where it still grows today (Kew.org, A Short History of Cinchona).
+One species which proved to be quinine rich was Cinchona ledgeriana.
+Around 1865, to make money from Chinchona plantations, the Dutch successfully introduced C. ledgeriana to the island of Java where it still grows today (Kew.org, A Short History of Cinchona).

-In the 17th century malaria was prevalent through much of Europe and was also a hindrance when it came to exploring ‘distant lands’ such as South America and Africa, so quinine was widely used then.
-With an estimated 20% mortality rate from malaria (New Scientist, Tegan Dolstra, Nov 2010), treatment with quinine would have been welcomed and potentially life saving.
-Unfortunately the malaria parasite develops resistance to treatment and now even the most modern drug is less effective at treating some cases.
+In the 17th century, malaria was prevalent throughout much of Europe and was also a hindrance when it came to exploring ‘distant lands’ such as South America and Africa, so quinine was widely used then.
+With an estimated 20% mortality rate from malaria (New Scientist, Tegan Dolstra, Nov 2010), treatment with quinine would have been welcomed and potentially life-saving.
+Unfortunately, the malaria parasite develops resistance to treatment and now even the most modern drug is less effective at treating some cases.
 With an estimated 655000 deaths from malaria in 2010 (World Health Organisation Malaria fact sheet No 94), Plasmodium is still a big killer.

 Taxol and Yew Tree